 Returning students wanting to reserve a room for the following year must sign a Master Housing & Meal Agreement.
 Cancellations must be submitted in writing to the Residential Life Office.
-Cancellations received by June 1 will not be subject to a penalty.
-Cancellations received between June 2 and July 1 will be subject to a \$200 penalty charge.
+Traditional hall housing cancellations received before June 1 will not be subject to a penalty.
+Cancellations received between June 1 and June 30 will be subject to a \$200 penalty charge.
 Cancellations received after July 1 will be subject to a \$400 penalty charge.